linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 6/Damodaran - Dark Side of Valuation Ch 14 Mark to Market-Valuing Financial Services Companies.md

 Because the stock was trading at \(15.75 a share at the time of this analysis, this indicates a significantly undervalued stock.
 However, there are reasons to be skeptical about the valuation:

-The earnings per share dropped from $4.47 in 2007 to $1.71 in 2008, with the expectation that it would drop further to $1.34 a share in 2009.
+The earnings per share dropped from $4.47 in 2007 to $1.71 in 2008, with the expectation that it would drop further to \$1.34 a share in 2009.
 In effect, we are assuming that the dividends will be higher than earnings in 2009.

-- The growth in dividends between 2001 and 2008 reflected the fact that Wells Fargo was going through a boom period, with net income increasing from  $3.4 billion in 2001 to$ 8.1 billion in 2007.
-In 2008, net income dropped to $2.8 billion, reflecting deteriorating business conditions.
+- The growth in dividends between 2001 and 2008 reflected the fact that Wells Fargo was going through a boom period, with net income increasing from  \$3.4 billion in 2001 to\$ 8.1 billion in 2007.
+In 2008, net income dropped to \$2.8 billion, reflecting deteriorating business conditions.
 It is likely that Wells Fargo will have to cut dividends to reflect the deterioration of earnings.

 Using the current dividends per share and historical growth in dividends in these circumstances will yield too high a value of equity per share.